andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 const files = Array.from(Array(3)).fill(__filename)

-// Define a function to handle the result of reading all files. const print  = (err, data) => {
+// Define a function to handle the result of reading all files, `data` will contain an array of
+// results
+const print  = (err, data) => {
   if (err) {
     console.error(err)